Solvability of the Dirichlet problem for a new class of elliptic operators: Area function bounds on the parts of the derivative of

-We estimate each integral separately using the same techniques consisting of Hölder's inequality, \reflemma{Lemma:CacciopolliTypeInequalities}, \reflemma{lemma:UnifromBoundOnrholocally} and hiding of terms on the left hand side.
-At this point, we will be more precise and show these calculations for all terms.
+We estimate each integral separately using the same techniques consisting of Hölder's inequality and Caccioppoli type inequality \reflemma{Lemma:CacciopolliTypeInequalities} while also hiding terms with the factor \(0<\sigma<1\) on the left hand side.
+Although this is straight forward, we will be more precise and show these calculations for all terms in detail.
 First, for \(II_1\)

 Furthermore, we have